 The fund manager must manage the fund to a 12% annualized volatility limit by agreement with the company.
 Management oversees this limit by monitoring 90-day implied volatility, annualized standard deviations of gross returns, and net delta adjusted exposures of the underlying investments.
-To-date, annualized volatility has averaged approximately 7%.
+Over the past two years, the annualized volatility has averaged 4.4%.